 - Authors may also make suggestions for visual accompaniment

-- In keeping with SHFS’s mandate “to gather, preserve and share the history and folklore of the area now known as Saskatchewan,” every submission must be original and have Saskatchewan historical content (though at the discretion of the editor, we may accept contemporary stories – as long as it’s about a Saskatchewan experience)
+- In keeping with SHFS’s mandate “to gather, preserve and share the history and folklore of the area now known as Saskatchewan,” every submission must be original and must have Saskatchewan historical content (though at the discretion of the editor, we may accept contemporary stories – as long as it’s about a Saskatchewan experience)

-- In each issue, we prefer a balance covering the three categories, folklore, history and poetry
+- In each issue, we prefer a balance covering the three categories: Stories and Folklore, History, and Poetry

 Each category is defined below:

 Stories and Folklore